 Other highlights include the Solent and Sunderland Flying Boats and the Lancaster bomber.

 With a 155 space carpark right outside the door, and heritage trams to take you around Western Springs, it's never been easier, or more exciting, to visit MOTAT.BUY NOW

 Find out more about objects in the MOTAT collection:Collections Online

 Entrance: Motion sensor automatic doors and a wide entrance.

 Stairs: There are stairs up to the mezzanine.
 This level is accessible to wheelchairs and pushchairs by means of an elevator.

 Noise: There are videos and interactives throughout the exhibition.

-Mobility parking is available outside the building near the entrance at MOTAT Aviation Hall.
+Parking is available outside the building near the entrance at MOTAT Aviation Hall.

 We recommend parking outside the Taiwhanga Rererangi - Aviation Hall and enjoying the free heritage tram ride between sites.